aaqdas/aaqdas/README.md

 ### This is Ali Aqdas

-- 🎓  Doing PhD Computer Science at Purdue
+- 🎓  At NextG Architecture Lab, PhD Computer Science, Purdue
-- 🎓  Did B.Engg Electrical Engineering at the National University of Sciences and Technology, Islamabad, Pakistan.

 - ⚡ I have worked in the field of Machine Learning, Embedded Software and Hardware Development.

-- 🔭 I am a researcher and power learner, currently working on RISC-V Vector Extension.
+- 🔭 I am a researcher and power learner, currently working on network hardware for distributed ML training

 <!-- Languages and tools -->